gatsbyjs/gatsby/docs/docs/environment-variables.md

 need to be actively captured and embedded into our client-side JavaScript.
 This is achieved during the build using Webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).

-Once the Environment Variables have been embedded into the client-side, they are accessible from the global variable `process.env`.
+Once the environment variables have been embedded into the client-side, they are accessible from the global variable `process.env`.
 OS Environment Variables are accessible in Node.js from the same `process.env` global variable.